mtumilowicz/java11-vavr093-pattern-matching-workshop/README.md

     );
     ```
 * `switch-case` on steroids
-* saves us from writing stacks of if-then-else branches
+* saves us from writing pile of if-then-else branches
 * is not natively supported in Java - we need third party libraries
 * more human readable way
 * reduces the amount of code while focusing on the relevant parts